 We will live in a community where any changes, improvements, and decisions are informed by a realistic understanding of our available resources and our vision of a relaxed and open quality of life.

-This document is the resulting La Cienega and La Cieneguilla Community Plan Update 2015, (“the Plan Update” or “the Plan”).
-When adopted it will amend the Santa Fe County Sustainable Growth Management Plan, and it will replace the 2001 La Cienega and La Cieneguilla Community Plan.
+This document is the 2025 La Cienega and La Cieneguilla Communities Plan.
+When adopted it will amend the County’s SGMP and replace the 2015 La Cienega and La Cieneguilla Community Plan Update.

 As an amendment to the SGMP, this plan guides land use policy for the area and provides the framework for future zoning and development regulations, capital projects, programs, and services.

 1.2 INTENT AND PURPOSE OF THE PLAN